 - Take the opportunity to ask questions during the lectures - you have an expert in front of you.
 There are probably several others in the room wondering about the same things as you.

 - Summarize the most important things from the literature well in advance of the exam.
 When you study, underline the most important.
 Try to summarize the text.
 Then go back to the literature and see if you missed something important.
 If you have done this thoroughly, you only need to read your own summary before the test.

 - Most important of all is motivation and your willingness to learn more about what will be your future profession.
 Remember the end goal with your studies, it will help to give you the "boost" you need to be strong when your studies are tough.

 Study skills at home: Motivation, routines, and keeping up the good work

-- Keep your distance!
-That is the distance between studying and doing other things.
-When the boundaries get blurred, the quality goes down.
-A quality study session is uninterrupted: It has a beginning, an end, and a clear focus.
+- A quality study session is uninterrupted: It has a beginning, an end, and a clear focus.
+Plan for it realistically.

 - Timeboxing: Set the alarm in your clock to 20-40 minutes, depending on what is manageable to you.
 Read and work without interruptions during this session.
 Take a quick break, before moving on to the next session.
 A number of study sessions like this form a workday.

 - Lots of stuff to do?
 Empty your mind into a list.
 The feeling that you have so much to do can make it hard to get started in the first place.
 Write down a list of what you need to accomplish today, and the rest of the week.
 Immediately you'll feel the relief, and the desire to get to work, now that you know what to do.